scverse/scanpy/README.md

 ```
 sc.pl.tool(adata)
 ```
-which retrieves and plots the elements of `adata` that were previously written by `sc.tl.tool(adata)`.
-To save all plots to default locations, you can set `sc.sett.savefigs = True`.
+that retrieves and plots the elements of `adata` that were previously written by `sc.tl.tool(adata)`.
+To not display figures interactively but save all plots to default locations, you can set `sc.sett.savefigs = True`.
-By default, figures are saved as *png*.
-If you prefer *pdf* or another format set `sc.sett.file_format_figs = 'pdf'`.
+By default, figures are saved as *png* to `./figs/`.
+Reset `sc.sett.file_format_figs` and `sc.sett.figdir` if you want to change this.
 Scanpy's plotting module can be viewed similar to [Seaborn](http://seaborn.pydata.org/): an extension of [matplotlib](http://matplotlib.org/) that allows visualizing certain frequent tasks with one-line commands.
 Detailed configuration has to be done via  matplotlib functions, which is easy as Scanpy's plotting functions usually return a `Matplotlib.Axes` object.

 #### Builtin examples